stevekinney/file-bin/README.md

 ## Why does this even exist?

-We're doing a project at the [Turing School for Software and Design][turing] building a note-taking application using Ember and Electron.
+We're doing a project at the [Turing School of Software and Design][turing] building a note-taking application using Ember and Electron.
 Ember Data was designed to work with APIs—not the filesystem.

 - `fs.readdir` returns an array of strings.
 APIs normally return an array of objects.
 - You have to distinguish between directories and files. `fs.read` doesn't work on directories.